unifhy-org/unifhy-training/README.md

-# cm4twc-training
+# unifhy-training
-Training material for learning how to use cm4twc
+Training material for learning how to use `unifhy`.